mesonbuild/meson/docs/markdown/Build-options.md

 and if it is unset then the values of `choices` will be used as the default.

-This type is new in version 0.44.0
+This type is available since version 0.44.0

 ## Using build options